- Health & Human Services

 Child Support Services

 The goal of the Colorado Child Support Services Program is to assure that all children receive financial and medical support from both parents.
-The Child Support Services Unit (CSS) provides services for establishing paternity and support obligations and enforcing child support payments.
+The Child Support Services Unit (CSS) provides services for establishing paternity and support obligations, enforcing child support payments, and modifying current child support orders.

 - A $25.00 Intercept Processing Fee will be deducted from intercepted payments.